CleverCloud/documentation/content/doc/addons/materia-db-kv.md

 {{< callout type="warning" >}}

 **MateriaDB KV is an alpha stage product.** At Clever Cloud, we're really excited to introduce you to MateriaDB KV, currently in its alpha stage.
 As we fine-tune and enhance its capabilities, we invite you to join us in testing and providing valuable feedback.
-While MateriaDB KV holds immense potential, we advise against using it for production purposes at this time.
-Please be aware that during this alpha phase, all data stored within MateriaDB KV may be subject to wiping.
+While MateriaDB KV holds immense potential, we advise against using the alpha release for production purposes.
+During this alpha phase, **all data stored within MateriaDB KV may be subject to wiping**.
 Your insights and suggestions are crucial in shaping the future of this platform.
 To share your feedback, please visit us at [our MAteriaDB community page](https://github.com/CleverCloud/Community/discussions/categories/materiadb).
 Thank you for being a part of our journey towards innovation and improvement!

 {{< /callout >}}